codinguncut/jsbochs/README.md

 ## Status

 The code runs flawlessly under javascript.
-The only issue is that it runs at 1MIPS instead of native 30MIPS.
+The only issue is that it runs SLOOOOW.
+It runs the BIOS code reasonably fast, but then goes down to 0.04MIPS instead of native 30MIPS.

 Also, I have almost no output options yet.